Privacy Policy

 Value: “”

-Purpose: This cookie is most likely set for security reasons to prevent request forgeries.
-However, we couldn’t find out more details about it.
+Purpose: This cookie is most likely set for security reasons to prevent forged requests.
+However, we were not able to find out more precisely.

 Name: mid